Startup Software Development

 We choose the stack based on your product requirements, not a house standard.
 For web apps with complex UIs, React or Next.js frontend with Node.js or Python backend.
 For mobile, Flutter for cross-platform or native Swift/Kotlin for platform-specific requirements.
 For AI products, OpenAI or Anthropic APIs with RAG pipelines where needed.
 For databases, PostgreSQL for most applications.
 We explain the tradeoffs and recommend based on your specific product, not our comfort zone.

-You own the code completely, it's clean, documented, and built with standard frameworks your future team will recognise.
+You own the code completely, it's clean, documented, and built with standard frameworks your future team will recognize.
 We write code as if we're handing it to another engineering team from the start, because we usually are.
 Most clients continue working with us after launch while they hire internally, we can work alongside your new engineers during the transition.
 Nothing is proprietary and nothing is obfuscated.

-An MVP, 2–3 core user flows, web app or mobile app, typically runs $15,000--$40,000.
-A full first product with multiple features, API integrations, and both web and mobile typically runs $40,000--$100,000.
+An MVP, 2-3 core user flows, web app or mobile app, typically runs $15,000-$40,000.
+A full first product with multiple features, API integrations, and both web and mobile typically runs $40,000-$100,000.
 AI-first products with LLM integration and RAG systems run from $25,000 upward depending on complexity.
 Pricing is fixed cost based on scoped features, you know the cost before development starts, not after.

 Yes.
 We sign an NDA before any detailed discovery conversation.
 Your idea, code, architecture decisions, and business data remain yours.
 All IP transfers to you on the final payment.
 Nothing is retained by RaftLabs and nothing is reused in another client's product.